 I forgot to photograph the orange sauce friends.
 Sorry.
 Have no fear…it’s so simple!

 In a medium sauce pan, over medium heat, bring orange juice, sugar, better, and salt to a simmer.
-Whisk cold water and cornstarch together in a small bowl.
+Mix cold water and cornstarch together in a small bowl.
 Whisk cornstarch mixture into the simmering sauce until thickened and no longer cloudy.
 Remove the sauce from the heat and stir in your 2 Tablespoons of Orange Peel and 2 fluid ounces of Triple Sec (Orange Liquor) if desired.

 The Triple Sec is total optional.
 I will tell you…it’s gonna kick up the flavor of this sauce!
 It’s fantastic without it though.